 The MFO Chief of Staff has as his assistant a Lieutenant Colonel from the Czech Republic who is also the Czech Contingent Commander.
 Staffs are fully integrated and consist of members from twelve contingents and civilians from a number of countries.
 These dedicated staff sections operate 24 hours per day, seven days a week, 365 days a year.

-Currently, half of its members are seconded from the U.S. Department of State, including its Chief, a senior Foreign Service Officer, who is also the Force Commander’s regional political advisor.
-The other half are retired U.S. military personnel recruited directly by the MFO.
+The Unit is a mix of retired U.S. military personnel recruited directly by the MFO and seconded U.S. Department of State personnel.
 This military-diplomatic combination has proven to be the right mix of skills for a professional verification team.

 Quite separate from the observation carried out in Zone C by the three infantry battalions of the Force, only the COU performs regular observation and verification missions throughout all four zones of the Treaty area in Egypt and Israel.
 The purpose of the missions is to verify implementation of Peace Treaty and Border Guard Force Agreed Arrangement limitations on military personnel, armaments and infrastructure.
 Such missions are carried out not less than twice a month, and the cycle includes prior reconnaissance flights to prepare observers for their missions.
 As set out in the Treaty Protocol, observers must also be prepared to undertake additional verifications within forty-eight hours of a request from either Party.